 note: adopted 1934, in use since 1846; the anthem was officially adopted following its re-arrangement in 1934

-Peru name: "Himno Nacional del Peru" (National Anthem of Peru)
+name: "Himno Nacional del Peru" (National Anthem of Peru)

 lyrics/music: Jose DE LA TORRE Ugarte/Jose Bernardo ALZEDO